Starbuck7410/library-converter/README.md

 Tells the program which formats to convert from.
 The default is wav and flac.
 (Example: --from oog m4a flac)

 ### --rate (bitrate)
-Selects the desired bitrate to convert to.
+Selects the desired bitrate (in kb/s) to convert to.
 The default is 320.
 (Example: --rate 128)

 ### --threads
 If you want library-converter to run multithreaded and convert several files simultaneously, use this option.
 The default is 1.
 (Example: --threads 4)